mjolnir-lang/mjolnir-language-reference/doc/docs/pages/interfaces.md

 }
 ```

-Many garbage collection languages have uniformity of object represetnation,
+Many garbage collection languages have uniformity of object representation,
 implemented as a pointer to heap allocated memory.
 This allows them to use
 syntax which clearly expresses the return value or storage of interfaces.

 In a C++ or Rust style language, the return value cannot be an interface
 because the implementation size and alignment must be known at compile time.
-It seems that the conmpiler would eb able to deduce the type in most cases,
+It seems that the compiler would eb able to deduce the type in most cases,
 but this does not scale to chained functions returning interfaces of functions
 which may return different implementations.

 For this reason these languages use a technique called boxing, where the
 implementation is stored on the heap.
-This approch is identical to garbage
+This approach is identical to garbage
 collecting languages, though we need to do some extra work to clean up
 after we finish with the returned implementation.
 In a C++ styled language we
 can use the previously unused type of the interface directly as a box type